 Consider using these tips as part of your LinkedIn lead generation and marketing strategy:

-It is important for you to be seen as active on LinkedIn, and posting on a daily basis will help keep you top of mind with your target clients.
+It is important for you to be seen as active on LinkedIn, and posting on a daily basis will help keep you top of mind with recruiters and potential employers.
 Every time you post an update, your connections will see your message in their News Feed.
 Get into the habit of only sharing relevant content that your target audience will find educational, inspirational, informative or entertaining such as industry news, quotes or links to industry-specific blogs which could include your own.

 Don’t post more than once or twice a day.
 Add an interesting comment with each post that will encourage people to interact with the post.
 For example, if you share a blog post on Google’s algorithm updates, you could add a question such as “How confident are you that your website is ready for Penguin 3.0?”.